All Episodes

 I know the president believes in health savings accounts and solutions.

-He wants to build a wall.
+He wants to build the wall.

 He wants education back to the states.

-We know where he stands on vetting refugees and identifying evil in our time, radical Islam.
+We know where he stands on vetting refugees and identifying evil in our time radical Islam.

 And I don't see any identity.